 · Parents and carers

-If you are interested in having us attend your school, organisation or event, please email email@example.com.
-Please try and get your requests to us two weeks prior to your preferred date so that we can manage your request.
+If you are interested in having us attend your school, organisation or event, please complete a short form here, or email hsManCE@headspace360.com.au Please try and get your requests to us three weeks prior to your preferred date so that we can manage your request.

 P.S.
 There is no cost associated with headspace attending or present at your event!